UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Experiments

 To further illustrate the ability of the pre-training model, we visualize the unsupervised localization results of given patch queries.
 Specifically, for the given image, we manually crop several object patches and apply the data augmentation to them.
 Then, we feed these patches as queries to the model.
 Finally, we visualize the model output with bounding boxes, whose classification confidence is greater than $0.9$.
 This procedure can be treated as \textit{unsupervised one-shot detection} or deep learning based \textit{template matching}.

-As shown in \figref{vis}, pre-trained with random query patch detection, UP-DETR successfully learns to locate the bounding box of given query patches and suppress the duplicated bounding boxes~\footnote{Base picture credit: https://www.piqsels.com/en/public-domain-photo-jrkkq, https://www.piqsels.com/en/public-domain-photo-smdfn. }.
-It suggests that UP-DETR with random query patch detection is effective to learns the ability of object localization.
+As shown in \figref{vis}, pre-trained with random query patch detection, UP-DETR successfully learns to locate the bounding box of given query patches and suppresses the duplicated bounding boxes\footnote{Base picture credit: https://www.piqsels.com/en/public-domain-photo-jrkkq, https://www.piqsels.com/en/public-domain-photo-smdfn.}.
+It demonstrates that UP-DETR with random query patch detection is effective to learn the ability of object localization.